-Additionally, the A20-Nexus can be docked to Sound Devices 833, 888, or Scorpio mixer-recorders using the A20-QuickDock accessory, which provides convenient power, audio, and timecode connections with no additional cables.
-This accessory allows the A20-Nexus to connect and disconnect from the 833, 888, or Scorpio in seconds with no tools, and be remote mounted when desired
+The A20-Nexus Go is ideal for use in a portable bag setup or mounted in a standard 19-inch rack.
+Additionally, the A20-Nexus Go can be docked to Sound Devices 833, 888, or Scorpio mixer-recorders using the A20-QuickDock accessory, which provides convenient power, audio, and timecode connections with no additional cables.
+This accessory allows the A20-Nexus Go to connect and disconnect from the 833, 888, or Scorpio in seconds with no tools.